dyo/dyo/README.md

 ## dio.createStyle

-creates a render intances that when called mounts to the passed mount or default document.head, see __Single File Components__ section for an example.
+creates a style element that is mounted to document.head, the output is auto prefixes and resembles sass/scss in the use of the "&" character in nested styles, see __Single File Components__ section for an example.

 ```javascript
 dio.createStyle(css: {Object|Array|String}, namespaces?: {Array|String}, mount?: {String|Element});